 5 Places You Shouldn't Go Even If They're Open, According to a COVID Expert

-As COVID-19 continues to spread across the country after the holiday season, protecting yourself and others from the virus is just as crucial—if not more—than ever.
-Not only do experts predict a surge upon surge due to holiday traveling and gatherings, but new, more infectious variants of the virus have been detected, meaning it will likely spread more rapidly than before.
+As COVID-19 cases go down, protecting yourself and others from the virus is still just as crucial as ever.
 One easy way to slow the spread of the virus is by avoiding particular places where it is more likely to spread.
 And, just because a place is open, doesn't mean it isn't dangerous in terms of infection likelihood, infectious disease expert Dr. Anne Rimoin, Professor of Epidemiology at UCLA Fielding School of Public Health and Infectious Disease Division of the Geffen School of Medicine, explains to Eat This, Not That!
 Health.
 Read on to discover the places you should avoid, according to Dr. Rimoin—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.

 Don't Go Anywhere People Are Likely to Let Their Guard Down